Regularized dynamical parametric approximation: Introduction

 One possibly obvious finding from our analysis is that good pointwise approximability of the solution $y(t)$ by parametrized functions is not sufficient.
-It is important that the time derivative $\dot y(t)$ can be well approximated in the tangent spaces at parametrized functions $u=\Phi(q)$ near $y(t)$.
+It is important that the time derivative $\dot y(t)$ can be well approximated in the tangent spaces at parametrized functions $u=\Phi(\param)$ near $y(t)$.
 This suffices when $f$ is Lipschitz-continuous.
-In the case of a dominant term $Ay$ in $f(y)=Ay+g(y)$ with an unbounded operator $A$ that maps parametrized functions into their tangent space (a situation encountered for the Schr\"odinger equation), we need that $\dot y(t) - Ay(t)$ can be well approximated in the tangent space, and the regularized least-squares problem \eqref{reg-lsq-intro} should be slightly modified.
+In the case of a dominant term $Ly$ in $f(y)=Ly+g(y)$ with an unbounded operator $L$ that maps parametrized functions into their tangent space (a situation encountered for the Schr\"odinger equation), we need that $\dot y(t) - Ly(t)$ can be well approximated in the tangent space, and the regularized least squares problem \eqref{reg-lsq-intro} should be slightly modified.

-\begin{remark} [Truncation vs.~regularization] As an alternative to regularizing the least-squares problem as in \eqref{reg-lsq-intro}, small singular values of the matrix $A=\Phi'(q)$ below a threshold $\eps>0$ are set to zero, yielding a truncated matrix $A_\eps$ with smallest nonzero singular value at least~$\eps$.
-Instead of \eqref{reg-lsq-intro}, the time derivative $\dot q$ is then determined to be of minimal norm such that
+\begin{remark} [Truncation vs.~regularization] As an alternative to regularizing the least squares problem as in \eqref{reg-lsq-intro}, small singular values of the matrix $A=\Phi'(\param)$ below a threshold $\eps>0$ are set to zero, yielding a truncated matrix $A_\eps$ with smallest nonzero singular value at least~$\eps$.
+Instead of \eqref{reg-lsq-intro}, the time derivative $\dot \param$ is then determined to be of minimal norm such that

-Because of discontinuities in $A_\eps(\cdot)$ when singular values cross the threshold, the resulting differential equation $\dot q = A_\eps(q)^+f(\Phi(q))$ with the Moore--Penrose pseudo-inverse $A_\eps^+$ has a discontinuous right-hand side and is problematic to analyse.
-After time discretization, however, this approach can be analysed by arguments that are entirely analogous to the regularized approach \eqref{reg-lsq-intro} and it is found to behave in a very similar way, since $A_\eps^+$ behaves similarly to the matrix $(A^\top A+ \eps^2 I)^{-1} A^\top$ that appears in the normal equations for~\eqref{reg-lsq-intro}.
-Both matrices have the same singular vectors and the singular values are $\sigma_i^{-1}$ if $\sigma_i\ge \eps$ and zero else, and $(\sigma_i^2+\eps^2)^{-1}\sigma_i$, respectively, where $\sigma_i$ are the singular values of $A$. \end{remark}
+Because of discontinuities in $A_\eps(\cdot)$ when singular values cross the threshold, the resulting differential equation $\dot \param = A_\eps(\param)^+f(\Phi(\param))$ with the Moore--Penrose pseudo-inverse $A_\eps^+$ has a discontinuous right-hand side and is problematic to analyse.
+After time discretization, however, this approach can be analysed by arguments that are analogous to the regularized approach \eqref{reg-lsq-intro} and it is found to behave in a very similar way, since $A_\eps^+$ behaves similarly to the matrix $(A^\top A+ \eps^2 I)^{-1} A^\top$ that appears in the normal equations for~\eqref{reg-lsq-intro}.
+Both matrices have the same singular vectors and the singular values are $\sigma_i^{-1}$ if $\sigma_i\ge \eps$ and zero else, and $(\sigma_i^2+\eps^2)^{-1}\sigma_i$, respectively, where $\sigma_i$ are the singular values of $A$.
+Therefore, we observe very similar numerical behaviour of the two approaches, but the computational cost of truncation is usually significantly higher compared to regularization. \end{remark}